MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 ### Large data sets loading slowly on different platforms

-An app performance may vary when loading large sets of data on different platform like iOS or Android.
-This variation happens because of different network request limitations for each platform.
+An app's performance may vary when loading large sets of data on different platform like iOS or Android.
+This variation happens because of different network request limitations on each platform.

-Furthermore, the number of concurrent network requests allowed may be different on different platforms.
+For example, the number of concurrent network requests allowed may be different by platforms.
 This difference can have a major impact on the data load time for large data sets.

-As a recommendation, restrict loading of data that you need to display on the screen immediately.
+As a recommendation, restrict loading of the data to only what you need to display on the screen immediately.
 For other data, paginate, and cache your data.
 Refer to the [performance tips and best practices](performance-tips.md) for other ways to improve the app performance.

 ### Too many columns retrieved